 To prepare the buttercream, put egg whites and sugar in a mixing bowl over a pot of simmering water.
 Use an electric hand mixer to beat constantly until the sugar has completely dissolved and the egg whites are hot.
 Remove from heat.

 With whisk attachment, continue whipping the mixture in a standing mixer until thick, glossy, and cool.

 Switch over to paddle attachment.
 While mixing on medium speed, continuously add softened butter in chunks until incorporated, and mix until it has reached a silky smooth texture.
 If curdles, keep mixing and it will come back to smooth.
 Add vanilla and salt, mix well.

 Reserve 3 cups of the buttercream.
 Set aside.
-Add the food coloring in the remaining buttercream and beat for another 10 seconds, or until the color are evenly distributed.
+Add the food colouring in the remaining buttercream and beat for another 10 seconds, or until the colour are evenly distributed.